San Diego: Mexican period

 José María Estudillo served as commandant of the Presidio of San Diego and founded the Estudillo family, a powerful clan of Californios.

 In 1821, Mexico won its independence from Spain, and San Diego became part of the Mexican territory of Alta California.
 In 1822, Mexico began its attempt to extend its authority over the coastal territory of Alta California.
 The fort on Presidio Hill was gradually abandoned, while the town of San Diego grew up on the level land below Presidio Hill.
 The Mission was secularized by the Mexican government in 1834, and most of the Mission lands were granted to former soldiers.
 The 432 residents of the town petitioned the governor to form a pueblo, and Juan María Osuna was elected the first alcalde ("municipal magistrate").
 Beyond the town, Mexican land grants expanded the number of California ranchos that modestly added to the local economy.

-However, San Diego had been losing population throughout the 1830s, this was due to increasing tension between the settlers and the indigenous Kumeyaay and in 1838 the town lost its pueblo status because its size dropped to an estimated 100 to 150 residents.
+However, San Diego had been losing population throughout the 1830s due to increasing tension between the settlers and the indigenous Kumeyaay.
+In 1838 the town lost its pueblo status because its size dropped to an estimated 100 to 150 residents.
 The ranchos in the San Diego region faced Kumeyaay raids in the late 1830s and the town itself faced raids in the 1840s.

-Americans gained an increased awareness of California, and its commercial possibilities, from the writings of two countrymen involved in the often officially forbidden, to foreigners, but economically significant hide and tallow trade, where San Diego was a major port and the only one with an adequate harbor: William Shaler's "Journal of a Voyage Between China and the North-Western Coast of America, Made in 1804" and Richard Henry Dana's more substantial and convincing account, of his 1834–36 voyage, Two Years Before the Mast.
+Americans gained an increased awareness of California and its commercial possibilities from the writings of two countrymen involved in the hide and tallow trade, which was often officially forbidden to foreigners but economically significant, with San Diego serving as a major port and the only one with an adequate harbor: William Shaler's "Journal of a Voyage Between China and the North-Western Coast of America, Made in 1804" and Richard Henry Dana's more substantial and convincing account, of his 1834–36 voyage, Two Years Before the Mast.

 Casa de Estudillo, built 1827, is one of San Diego's oldest buildings and served as inspiration for Helen Hunt Jackson's 1884 novel Ramona.